michellel7435/White-Girl/sephora/sephora.md

 # Unexpected sephora!

-You take a trip to sephora but when you entered sephora, you realized that all the TikTok viral products were sold out.
-When looking for a product you came across this product that looks so pretty, you were thinking if you should steal it or forget it.
+You walk through Sephora and look at all the aisles.
+You noticed all the TikTok viral products, from Drunk Elephant all the way to Summer Fridays.
+It didn't matter though since you got all of those products and more.
+You ended up going through the Rare Beauty section and...
+OH MY GOSH!
+They have the Rare Beauty Soft Pinch Liquid Blush in the shade you've been looking for!!
+"Joy"!!
+However, you don't have any money, you silly goose, so you decide to do something devious.
 [Why pay if I can steal?](../sephora/steal.md)

 [Forget it](../sephora/go-home.md)